Richard Stapledon remembers his earliest days of dancing Rapper on the Wirral, home of the Mersey Morris Men, and traces its history to today.

 Aberdeen, 1969.
 Papa Stour Sword Dance, Richard Stapledon (2nd from right), David Anderton (lead dancer and St. Helens MM) far right.

 Sidmouth Folk Festival, 1971.
-Flamborough Regular MMM – Richard Stapledon (2nd from L), David Loughlin (5th from L), Charlie Williams
+Flamborough Regular MMM – Richard Stapledon (2nd from L), David Loughlin (5th from L), Charlie Williams holding the sword lock

 Aberdeen, 1972 L to R – David Anderton (lead dancer, St Helens MM), Peter Morris (MMM), Richard Stapledon (MMM), Charlie Williams (MMM), Lyndon Morris (Manchester area)